What We Know (and Don't) About the New Canada Strong Fund

 What we know

-Ottawa plans to seed the fund with $25 billion over three years and establish it as a new arm’s-length Crown corporation, led by a Chief Executive Officer and independent board.2 The fund will invest alongside private capital in “nation-building” companies and projects, such as ports and natural-resources development.
-The goal is to generate commercial returns to build national wealth.
+Ottawa plans to seed the fund with $25 billion over three years and establish it as a new arm’s-length Crown corporation, led by a Chief Executive Officer and independent board.4 ($25 billion in Canadian dollars equals approximately US$17.5 billion or £13.3 billion.)

-Sovereign wealth funds are typically closed to outside investment, with governments alone using them to deploy surplus public cash.9 In Canada’s case, residents and foreign investors will eventually be able to invest directly and potentially share in the upside if the fund performs.
+Sovereign wealth funds are typically closed to outside investment, with governments alone using them to deploy surplus public cash.11 In Canada’s case, residents and foreign investors will eventually be able to invest directly and potentially share in the upside if the fund performs.

 According to Paul Calluzzo, an associate professor of finance at the Smith School of Business at Queen’s University, it would also give Canadians a new long-term savings tool, one with an emotional and patriotic aspect that could encourage people to participate.